 # vi /etc/sysconfig/network-scripts/ifcfg-enp0s3

-Here, vi is the text editor.
+Here, I use vi editor to edit the network config file.
 You can use any text/graphical editor of your choice, for example nano or gedit.

 TYPE="Ethernet" BOOTPROTO="none" DEFROUTE="yes" IPV4_FAILURE_FATAL="no" IPV6INIT="yes" IPV6_AUTOCONF="yes" IPV6_DEFROUTE="yes" IPV6_FAILURE_FATAL="no" NAME="enp0s3" UUID="e9f9caef-cb9e-4a19-aace-767c6ee6f849" ONBOOT="yes" HWADDR="08:00:27:80:63:19" IPADDR0="192.168.225.150" PREFIX0="24" GATEWAY0="192.168.225.1" DNS1="8.8.8.8" IPV6_PEERDNS="yes" IPV6_PEERROUTES="yes"